Best HYSA:4.21% APY

 The Good

-• Good pricing tiers for different specialties
+• Very competitive pricing tiers for different specialties

-• often has discounts for specific hospitals
+• Often has substantial discount programs for specific hospitals

 Ameritas